whipowill/quake-dir/README.md

 This was one of the first multiplayer games I played as a kid.
 I was probably around 12 years old, and we played on a service called [MPlayer](https://www.engadget.com/2015-10-22-mplayer-relaunch.html).
 I played the heck out of this game back then.
 I wanted to relive the memories.

 This repository includes my files for playing the game.
-I play w/ [FrikBot4](https://github.com/whipowill/quake-mod-frikbot4), which I've modified to my tastes:
+I play w/ [FrikBot4](https://github.com/whipowill/quake-mod-frikbot4):

 - Play multiplayer deathmatch games w/ bots (very fun).
 - Play multiplayer coop games where all items respawn over time (very helpful).